datreeio/datree/examples/README.md

 * Familiarity with Datree's [Policy as code](https://hub.datree.io/policy-as-code) and [custom rules](https://hub.datree.io/custom-rules) concepts

 ## :clipboard: Instructions
-1. Choose a use case that would help other Kubernetes admins or users in their work.
-Such as:
+1. Choose a use case that would help other Kubernetes admins or users in their work
+   __Such as:__
    a.
 Stability
    b.
 Cost reduction
    c.
 Security